RhonaK/CyberSecurity-week9/README.md

    - [x] GIF Walkthrough:
     <img src='week9(red_1).gif' title='Insecure Direct Object Reference (IDOR)' width='' alt='' />
   - [x] Steps to recreate:
-    - By directly ```changing the 'id' parameter in the URL``` in the Green,Red and Blue section,we can find salespersons not mentioned       on the page.
+    - By directly ```changing the 'id' parameter in the URL``` in the Green,Red and Blue site,we can find salespersons not mentioned       on the page.
     - Find sales person/people that is/are not listed in the``` Find a Salesperson.```
     - Click on an exisiting salesperson and in the url set the id parameter to different id number such as ```9, 10, 11...```
     - Notice how nothing shows in the green and blue site when we change the id parameter.